George Haines: Coast Guard service

+San Jose State

+After serving in the Coast Guard, Haines originally planned to attend Michigan's Kalamazoo College upon learning that Glen Hummer would coach the swim team and a new swimming facility would be constructed.
+As Hummer had not consented to coach the team and a new facility was not built, Haines moved to California to enroll in college.
+He attended San Jose State University from around 1946–1950, where he competed for Coach Charles "Charley" Lynn Walker.
+Walker coached the San Jose Swim team for 21 seasons, and was presented by the College Swimming Coaches Association of America with a 25-year bronze trophy for his service in 1958.
+Haines was conference champion in the 50-meter freestyle before graduating in 1950.
+By May 1950, San Jose State had won six successive California Collegiate Athletic Association (CCAA) team Championships.
+On April 29–30, 1950, at the CCAA Championship, Haines won the 100-yard freestyle with a time of 57.3.
+In addition to competing as a swimmer, in 1948 Haines played water polo for San Jose's undefeated Freshman team under Coach Charles Walker, scoring 48 goals, as the high scorer in 13 matches.

 Santa Clara Swim Club

 Though he began coaching at Santa Clara the prior year, in 1951 he officially founded the Santa Clara Swim Club, the team that would establish his career and reputation.
-He also coached the Santa Clara High School Swim team and the Water Polo Team which remained at the High School.
+He coached the Santa Clara High School Swim and football team and the Water Polo Team which remained at the High School.
 Santa Clara Swim Club started out as a thirteen-member club located in the old Santa Clara High School, but soon became a training ground for competitive swimmers from throughout the United States.
 It now conducts training at the Santa Clara Swim Center.
-He coached the club for 23 years, leaving Santa Clara in 1973.
-While at Santa Clara, he coached 26 future Olympians including Mark Spitz, Greg Buckingham, Don Schollander, Donna deVarona, Chris von Saltza and Claudia Kolb.
+Haines coached the club for 23 years, leaving Santa Clara in 1973.
+While at Santa Clara, he coached 26 future Olympians including Mark Spitz, Greg Buckingham, Don Schollander, Donna deVarona, Chris von Saltza, Claudia Kolb, and Lynn Vidali.
 During Haines's 23-year tenure, Santa Clara won a nearly unmatched 43 national club team titles, 26 women's, and 9 men's.